shellgei/rusty_bash/README.md

 ![](https://github.com/ryuichiueda/bash_for_sush_test/blob/master/sush_test/graph.png)

-### strange bash behavior of Bash that we don't want to follow
+### strange behavior of Bash that we don't want to follow

 The following behavior of Bash will not be imitated by `sush`.
 So we alter the right output file (e.g `globstar.right`) for comparision.